EU gives Google four months to amend privacy policy

 Some national data protection regulators including those in Belgium, France and the Netherlands have, in the past, imposed fines on companies that have breached rules.
 Such sanctions cannot be imposed EU-wide.

-When Google was found to have broken data protection rules after its Street View cars collected unauthorised data on public wifi networks in 2010, it faced dozens of separate cases.
+When Google was found to have broken data protection rules after its Street View cars collected unauthorized data on public wifi networks in 2010, it faced dozens of separate cases.

-In that episode, Google was fined 100,000 euros (80,029.78 pounds) by the French watchdog and the Netherlands threatened a 1 million euro fine if it did not change its policy.
+In that episode, Google was fined 100,000 euros ($129,000)by the French watchdog and the Netherlands threatened a 1 million euro fine if it did not change its policy.

 Google's new approach to data, which consolidated 60 privacy policies into one, allows the pooling of information collected on individual users across its services, including YouTube, Gmail and the Google+ social network.
 Users cannot opt out.